Sai-Ashish/Attention_guided_weight_mixup_BLO/README.md

-# Attention guided weight mixup using bi-level optimization

-Generalizable and Stable Finetuning of Pretrained Language Models on Low-Resource Texts - NAACL'24
+# Generalizable and Stable Finetuning of Pretrained Language Models on Low-Resource Texts - NAACL'24

-​
 This folder contains the implementation of our proposed method using BERT-LARGE model.
 ​
 ### Create and activate conda env